 Modern astronomy relies heavily on advanced techniques for image and spectrum analysis and the ability to deal with large datasets from surveys.
-The principal aim of the course will be to provide practical experience with working with state-of-the art survey and multiwavelength datasets (e.g. SDSS, HST, and Spitzer data), based on a firm grounding in statistical techniques.
-It will cover topics such as data analysis techniques, interfacing with survey datasets, basic statistics, and experiment design.
+The principal aim of the course will be to provide practical experience with statistical techniques, built upon work with state-of-the art survey datasets.
+It will cover topics such as data analysis techniques, interfacing with survey data, basic statistics, and experiment design.
 Some prior knowledge of astronomy will be helpful but will not be required; however, students should have some prior experience with computer programming (language does not matter).
 This course is designed to be useful for students with both theoretical and observational interests.